grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -compactor.blocks-retention-period
 [compactor_blocks_retention_period: <duration> | default = 0s]

 # The number of shards to use when splitting blocks.
-This config option is used
-# only when split-and-merge compaction strategy is in use.
-0 to disable
+0 to disable splitting.
-# splitting but keep using the split-and-merge compaction strategy.
 # CLI flag: -compactor.split-and-merge-shards
 [compactor_split_and_merge_shards: <int> | default = 0]

 # Number of groups that blocks for splitting should be grouped into.
 Each group
 # of blocks is then split separately.
 Number of output split shards is
 # controlled by -compactor.split-and-merge-shards.
-Only used when
-# split-and-merge compaction strategy is in used.
 # CLI flag: -compactor.split-groups
 [compactor_split_groups: <int> | default = 1]

 # Max number of compactors that can compact blocks for single tenant.
-Only used
+0 to
-# when split-and-merge compaction strategy is in use.
-0 to disable the limit and
-# use all compactors.
+# disable the limit and use all compactors.
 # CLI flag: -compactor.compactor-tenant-shard-size
 [compactor_tenant_shard_size: <int> | default = 0]